 (ii) If the principal use of the applicant's property is for a 2-family dwelling, to obtain such a waiver the applicant shall present at the time of applying for a permit the written statements of all adjacent landowners and of the occupants of the other dwelling stating that there is no objection to the issuance of the permit.

 j.
-For purposes of this section, adjacent property means all parcels of property that the applicant's property comes into contact with at 1 or more points, except for parcels that are legally adjacent to but are in fact separated from the applicant's property by a public or private street.
+All enclosures for the keeping of chickens shall be so constructed or repaired as to prevent rats, mice, or other rodents from being harbored underneath, within, or within the walls of the enclosure.

 k.
-All enclosures for the keeping of chickens shall be so constructed or repaired as to prevent rats, mice, or other rodents from being harbored underneath, within, or within the walls of the enclosure.

-l.
 All feed and other items associated with the keeping of chickens that are likely to attract or to become infested with or infected by rats, mice, or other rodents shall be protected so as to prevent rats, mice, or other rodents from gaining access to or coming into contact with them.

 m.
 If the above requirements are not complied with, the city may revoke any permit granted under this section and/or initiate prosecution for a civil infraction violation.

-(4) A person who has been issued a permit shall submit it for examination upon demand by any police officer or code enforcement officer.a
+(5) A person who has been issued a permit shall submit it for examination upon demand by any police officer or code enforcement officer.

+(6) Permits that were issued under this section when the maximum number of chickens allowed was four (4) chickens and before the effective date of the amendment to this section that increased the maximum number of chickens allowed to six (6) under a 6-bird permit shall continue to allow a maximum number of only 4 (four) chickens until the permit expires.
+A person may keep more than four (4) chickens and up to a maximum of six (6) chickens only by obtaining a new 6-bird permit on or after the effective date of the amendment to this section that increased the maximum number of chickens allowed to six (6).

 Section 2: That this Ordinance shall take effect sixty (60) days following legal publication.